List of Frozen characters: Gale

 Gale, or Wind Spirit, is the elemental spirit of wind that dwells within the Enchanted Forest.
 Its presence is mainly noticed when it moves the leaves near the characters.

 In the series of shorts Olaf Presents, Gale appears in the episode "Tangled", taking charge of making the lanterns float.

 Earth Giants

 The Earth Giants are a race of mountain-sized rock spirits from the Enchanted Forest, representing the element of earth.

 King Runeard

-King Runeard (voiced by Jeremy Sisto) was the ruler of Arendelle, and the father of King Agnarr.
+King Runeard was the ruler of Arendelle, and the father of King Agnarr.
 In his lifetime, Runeard was revered as a noble and generous leader.
 In truth, however, he was a ruthless, paranoid tyrant who believed magic to be a threat to his kingship.
 In his attempt to eliminate the Northuldra, Runeard sparked a decades-long catastrophe that was then left to his granddaughters, Anna and Elsa, to rectify.

-Characters introduced in Frozen Northern Lights
+Introduced in Frozen Northern Lights

 Little Rock

 Little Rock is a young troll, and one of the protagonists along with the other five main characters of the franchise in the Frozen Northern Lights book series.

+Introduced in LEGO Disney Frozen: Operation Puffins

+The Puffins

+The Puffins are an army of puffins trained by the Duke of Weselton to steal the pieces of Arendelle Castle.
+During the operation, Marshmallow ends up winning their affection, causing them to abandon the Duke.